Vishalckc/zerocode_wiki/Reading-System-Properties-and-Environment-Variables-in-Zerocode-Test-Steps.md

 When Do We Need Them in Test Scenarios
 ===
-The choice between the options is often a question of scope.
+To use System Environment or System properties depends on the scope of the variable and the use case.

-Using System Variable can be used to define hostname, port etc where the developer/tester can run the test(s) against different ports(27018, 27019 etc) or different hosts(dev, sit, uat/preprod etc) or typically in Jenkins pipeline by maven runtime args via -D.
+System Variable can be used to define hostname, port etc where the developer/tester can run the test(s) against different ports(8080, 8090 etc) or different hosts(dev, sit, uat, preprod etc), typically in Jenkins pipeline by maven runtime args via -D.

-Using Environment Variables, the same application can be deployed to multiple machines to run different instances and can be configured at the Operating System level or even in AWS or Azure Consoles.
+Environment Variables, the same application can be deployed to multiple machines to run different instances and can be configured at the Operating System level, AWS, Azure Consoles.
 Removing the needing to rebuild application to update config.
 Hence, using Environment variables to store information like username, password can be used where the data might change.

 Conclusion
 ===
 We have learnt here how to use the system properties and system env variables.
 Visit these issues to explore more about their usecases.
 Issue # [282](https://github.com/authorjapps/zerocode/issues/282)
 Issue # [248](https://github.com/authorjapps/zerocode/issues/248)